apptainer/singularity-admindocs/configfiles.rst

 Managing ECL public keys
 ======================

-Since Singularity 3.6.0, public keys associated to ECL key fingerprints are required to be present in user's local keyring which is not very convenient.
+In Singularity 3.6, public keys associated with fingerprints specified in ECL rules are required to be present in user's local keyring which is not very convenient.
 Singularity 3.7.0 provides a mechanism to administrators for managing a global keyring that ECL uses during signature verification, for that purpose a